contao/contao/UPGRADE.md

 ## Version 4.* to 4.8

-### Image library version 1.0
+### Contao image 1.0

-`contao/image` got updated from version 0.3 to 1.0, see [contao/image/UPGRADE.md](https://github.com/contao/image/blob/master/UPGRADE.md#version-03-to-10) to get more information about what changed with the new version.
+The `contao/image` library got updated from version 0.3 to 1.0.
+See [contao/image/UPGRADE.md][1] to get more information about the changes.

 ## Version 4.* to 4.6